urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

   select(c(water, forest))

 ```
-We should also examine our covariates of interest to see if they should be scaled.
+We should also examine the covariates and note their structure, scale, and distribution.
 ```R
 ggplot(raccoon_wk, aes(x = water)) +
   geom_histogram() +